 Bottom – line is Botswana is way behind in terms of the range of health services and treatment.
 Feedback on the ground is we cannot test in sufficient numbers due to being short of testing kits.
 Failure to test in sufficient numbers when we are confronted with a pandemic like the coronavirus which requires people to be able to get tested quickly, is putting all of us at risk.
 The biggest issue is that when the health service fails in care, it leads to misery, permanent problems, and avoidable early deaths.
 The current situation clearly shows that our health care system will be definitely overwhelmed if government does not immediately intervene.

 Conversely, the coronavirus has highlighted the deficiencies in capitalism.
+Capitalism is built on people’s work; it compels us to get out of bed, cram ourselves into public transport, obey the instructions of managers and the discipline of the clock.
 Suddenly, the entire mechanism of capitalism of employment, reward and exploitation has been disrupted by an epidemiological truth: to stop the pathogen from spreading and avoid mass death, we must not go to work, or use public transport, or go to pubs, gyms, or restaurants.
 And staying home requires social support systems including; access to medicines, and food deliveries.
 The entire financial system has come under strain.

 The BDP state must use all resources at its disposal to rapidly expand our health system’s capacity such as building field hospitals, crisis centers and quarantine facilities to diagnose and treat patients.
 The increase of ambulances to improve the emergency services, are also of urgent acquisition.
 We need to pursue an aggressive industrial policy to make medical and protective equipment (respirators, masks) and medical labs for research and science discoveries.
 As a matter of urgency, there is need to establish light manufacturing industries in; pharmacology to lead the way in making of antibiotics, and vaccines through indigenous plants like mowana (baobab) bark; primary inputs foodstuffs, textiles, industrial oxygen, life support respirators, safety and protective utensils, sanitary and deodorant products.